corbosman/laravel-pipeline-passable/readme.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

-Laravel Pipeline class only takes a single input parameter.
+Laravel's Pipeline class only takes a single input parameter.
 This unfortunately limits how you can use that class to your advantage.
-This is an extremely opinionated solution using a Passable class that extends [Spatie's Data Transfer Object](https://github.com/spatie/data-transfer-object).
+This is an opinionated solution using a Passable class that extends [Spatie's Data Transfer Object](https://github.com/spatie/data-transfer-object).
 It's just something I needed myself in several projects, so I extracted it to a package.

 ## Installation